-- You can use Object Browser to add columns to a table. - On the Database Home Page, click the Object Browser icon. - In the Object list, select Tables and then click the personal\info table that you previously created. - Click Add Column.
+- You can use Object Browser to add columns to a table. - In the Object list, select Tables and then click the personal\info table that you previously created. - Click Add Column.

 Altering a Table

 - Modifying a Column In a Table

 - Dropping a Column From a Table

 - Adding a Check Constraint

 - Adding a Unique Constraint

 - Adding a Primary Key Constraint

 - Adding a Foreign Key Constraint

 - Similar